Joan Semmel: Possible interpretations of the Erotic Series

-She forces the viewer to keep in mind the whole concept of nudity opposed to being naked by making most of the individuals in her paintings anonymous and keeping their faces hidden.
-This element is beneficial because it therefore compels the viewer to focus on the sexual connection itself and the personal interaction instead of two specific individuals.
+By making most of the individuals in her paintings anonymous and keeping their faces hidden Semmel is asking the viewer to consider the whole concept of nudity opposed to being naked.
+This focuses the work on sexual connection itself and the nature of sexual interaction in general rather than the relating of two specific individuals.

 Self-portraits

 During the summer of 1973, while teaching at the Maryland Art Institute in Baltimore, Semmel began painting what she calls “the idea of myself as I experience myself, my own view of myself.”
 The self-portraits such as Me Without Mirrors (1974) include the artist's body from about the collar bone to the feet and do not include her face.
 Source photographs for the large-scale paintings were taken by the artist, or in some cases by a friend “as close as possible to the artist's viewpoint.”

 Several self-portraits such as Intimacy and Autonomy (1974) include a male partner.

 In these paintings, “the nude no longer appears as an idealized fantasy, allegorical figure, or landscape of desire but rather as the self-apprehended body of a specific woman.”